Alabama Central Disbursement Division

 more equitable by ensuring more consistent treatment of persons in similar circumstances.

-These guidelines are based on the income shares model developed by the National
+These Guidelines are based on the income shares model developed by the National

 Center for State Courts and are founded on the premise that children should continue